geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 * **Support for additional station data format:**
   - The FDSN web service station text format can now be read.
 See [documentation](https://docs.obspy.org/packages/obspy.io.stationtxt.html).
   - Read support for the NIED's moment tensor TEXT format.
 See [documentation](https://docs.obspy.org/packages/obspy.io.nied.html).
+  - ESRI shapefile write support, useful in GIS applications.
+See [documentation](https://docs.obspy.org/packages/obspy.io.shapefile.html).
   - Google Earth KML output.
 See [documentation](https://docs.obspy.org/packages/obspy.io.kml.html).
   - Read support for SeisComP3 inventory files.
 See [documentation](https://docs.obspy.org/packages/obspy.io.seiscomp.sc3ml.html).

 ### New Clients

 With `1.0.0` ObsPy gained support for a couple of new local and remote data sources.

-* **SDS file system structure**: The `obspy.clients.filesystem` module has a client to read data from SDS directory structure.
+* **SDS file system structure**: The `obspy.clients.filesystem` module has a client to read data from SDS directory structure (or organize your own data in an SDS structure).
 Very useful for observatories.
 See [documentation](https://docs.obspy.org/packages/obspy.clients.filesystem.html)
 * **Syngine**: The `obspy.clients.syngine` modules grants access to the [IRIS Syngine](https://ds.iris.edu/ds/products/syngine/) service.
 See [documentation](https://docs.obspy.org/packages/obspy.clients.syngine.html).
-* Additionally we removed the old `obspy.neries` client.
-The same data can still be accessed with the `obspy.clients.fdsn` client.
+* The old, deprecated `obspy.neries` client has been removed.
+The same data can be accessed with the `obspy.clients.fdsn` client.

+### Major improvements to PPSD class

+The [PPSD](https://docs.obspy.org/packages/autogen/obspy.signal.spectral_estimation.PPSD.html) class has seen some major improvements and changes since the last stable release:

+* The Algorithm for power spectral density computation has been improved, affecting data especially at the long-period band (noise was generally overestimated at high periods)
+* `PPSD` now stores the psd for each individual time segment, so after processing all data, arbitrary stacks (e.g. by time span, day of time, day of year, ...) are possible now (see `PPSD.calculate_histogram`)
+* Metadata can now be provided to `PPSD` during initialization in any kind of format supported by ObsPy (StationXML, dataless SEED, RESP, ...)
+* Instrument response calculations now take into account the full response (i.e. not only poles and zeros and overall sensitivity)
+* Storing/loading data processed in a `PPSD` instance is now working without problems across dependency versions by using numpy's `npz` binary format, and saved `PPSD` data from multiple files can be combined (see `PPSD.save_npz()`, `PPSD.load_npz()` and `PPSD.add_npz()`)
+* Default colormap for PPSD is now `viridis`, see `PPSD.plot()` documentation how to use PQLX style colormap, x-Axis can now be switched to frequency in the plot
+* Bin width and smoothing width in the histogram can now be controlled during `PPSD` initialization, also period limits for binning can be explicitly specified, so that computations across data on different sampling rates can share the same histogram layout

+See full Changelog for all details and links to corresponding GitHub issues with full discussion.

 ### Signal Processing Improvements